- Getting there and getting around

 Also see: Caring for parks.

-Queensland Parks and Wildlife Service (QPWS) manage Eurimbula National Park and Joseph Banks Conservation Park under the Nature Conservation Act 1992 to preserve and present their important natural and cultural values in perpetuity.
+Queensland Parks and Wildlife Service (QPWS) manage Eurimbula National Park and Joseph Banks Regional Park under the Nature Conservation Act 1992 to preserve and present their important natural and cultural values in perpetuity.

-Eurimbula National Park and Joseph Banks (Round Hill Head) Conservation Park will be managed in accordance with the "Protected areas in the Agnes Water/1770 area Management Plan" currently in review.
+Eurimbula National Park and Joseph Banks (Round Hill Head) Regional Park will be managed in accordance with the "Protected areas in the Agnes Water/1770 area Management Plan" currently in review.

 Agnes Water Visitor Information Centre